 ARP is used for admission control (i.e. retention and pre-emption of the new QoS Flow).
 The value of ARP is not required to be provided to the UPF.

-For every QoS Flow, the SMF shall determine the transport level packet marking value (e.g. the DSCP in the outer IP header) based on the 5QI, the Priority Level (if explicitly signalled) and optionally, the ARP priority level and provide the transport level packet marking value to the UPF.
+For every QoS Flow, the SMF shall determine the transport level packet marking value (e.g. the DSCP in the outer IP header) based on the 5QI, the Priority Level (if explicitly signalled) and optionally, the ARP priority level and provide the transport level packet marking value to the UPF and the gNB.

 The SMF shall provide the Session-AMBR values of the PDU Session to the UPF so that the UPF can enforce the Session-AMBR of the PDU Session across all Non-GBR QoS Flows of the PDU Session.